 For the combination P1-R5 the different impulse responses were obtained with sweep lengths of 0.5, 1, 2, 4, 8, 16 and 32 sec in order to evaluate whether the signal to noise ratio (S/N) increases by 3 dB per doubling of sweep length, as expected, and to evaluate the impact on derived values of T{30} .
 These measurements were performed at very low level in order to obtain a wide span of S/N levels in the recorded impulse responses.
 The values of D{50} and C{80} only showed small differences with increasing sweep lengths.
 Thus, are not displayed.
 T{30} did show some changes with increasing sweep lengths.
-Three approaches for deriving T{30} were tested: 1) T{30} derived directly from the backwards integrated curve with no corrections, 2) T{30} derived from the curve with correction for truncation according to Eq.(3) and finally 3) T{30} derived from the impulse response, as described in 3.5.
+Three approaches for deriving T{30} were tested: 1) T{30} derived directly from the backwards integrated curve with no corrections, 2) T{30} derived from the curve with correction for truncation according to Eq.(3) and finally 3) T{30} derived from the curve with correction for truncation, as well as correction for noise floor in the valid part of the impulse response, as described in 3.5.

-Figure 7: $T{30, 1000 \text{ Hz}}$ derived from measured impulse responses with increasing sweep lengths and with and without correction for impulse response truncation and noise floor.
+Figure 7: $T{30,\ 1000\ Hz}$ derived from measured impulse responses with increasing sweep lengths and with and without correction for impulse response truncation and noise floor.

 In Figure 7 it can be seen that for long sweep lengths/high dynamic range all three methods agree that T{30} is 1.89 s.
 When T{30} is derived without compensation for truncation of the impulse response, the values derived are without a doubt too low for short sweep lengths.
 For the inexperienced this can be problematic as the uncorrected curve does provide a (wrong) result for T{30} where as corrected curves will not allow deriving T{30} .
-If compensating for the truncation of the impulse response only then T{30} tends to be too long.
+If compensating for the truncation of the impulse response only then T{30} tends to become too long.
 When the backwards integrated curve is compensated for background noise, the result stabilizes much faster at the "correct" value.
 This is the method implemented in ODEON 12.1.